Information on your stimulus payment

 The IRS has opened its Get My Payment portal to allow individuals to view the status of their payment.
 Use Get My Payment to find out whether you are receiving a payment, the payment date, and the payment method.
 Our branch and call center team members don't have access to additional information on how (direct deposit, check, or prepaid debit card) or when your deposit will arrive.
 Synovus will process direct deposits based on the effective date provided by the Treasury Department.
 The best way to monitor your Synovus account for your stimulus payment deposit is to enroll or log in to My Synovus digital banking.

-Am I going to receive an Economic Impact Payment (EIP)?
+Am I going to receive a payment?

 I am not typically required to file a tax return.
 Can I still receive payment?

-When will I receive my economic impact payment (EIP)?
+When will I receive my payment?